wballard/starphleet/Orders.md

 # Ship's Orders
 You give orders to the ships in your phleet with a simple config DSL.
+These orders are checked into your Headquarters repository, which each ship in the fleet contacts.

+# Commands
 The commands are noted here.

-# Commands

 ## AUTODEPLOY
 ## PUBLISH
 ## FORK
+## HEALTHCHECK

 # Using It
 Ships orders are filed, literally in files, with the Headquarters -- the